lithnet/access-manager-docs/configuration/deploying-features/laps/ams/setting-up-the-ams-directory.md

 You may need to wait a minute or two for the secret and delegation to become active
 {% endhint %}

-Access Manager is now configured to support Azure AD joined and registered devices.
+Access Manager is now configured to support Microsoft Entra joined devices.